istio/istio.io/content/en/docs/ambient/usage/ztunnel/index.md

 ### Note on HBONE {#hbonesection}

 HBONE (HTTP Based Overlay Network Encapsulation) is an Istio-specific term.
-It refers to the use of standard HTTP tunneling via the [HTTP CONNECT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) method to transparently tunnel application packets/ byte streams.
-In its current implementation within Istio, it transports TCP packets by tunneling these transparently using the HTTP CONNECT method, uses [HTTP/2](https://httpwg.org/specs/rfc7540.html), with encryption and mutual authentication provided by [mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) and the HBONE tunnel itself runs on TCP port 15008.
+It refers to the use of [mutual TLS](https://www.cloudflare.com/learning/access-management/what-is-mutual-tls/) and HTTP tunnels via the [HTTP CONNECT](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods/CONNECT) method to transparently carry TCP byte streams.
+In its current implementation within Istio, this is done with [HTTP/2](https://httpwg.org/specs/rfc7540.html) to enable efficient multiplexing and TLS connection reuse.
+HBONE is served on the reserved TCP port 15008.
 The overall HBONE packet format from IP layer onwards is depicted in the following figure.

 {{< image width="100%"
 link="hbone-packet.png"